 - We have a minimal waste attitude, especially as it relates to our packaging.
 We make sure that our packaging is recyclable or compostable.
 Our bouquets are tied with twine and wrapped in Kraft paper, with paper labels.
-Our veggies are packaged in kraft paper bags or in cardboard boxes.

 - We do not use floral foam- EVER.

 - We use electric powered garden equipment and are installing solar panels to produce power for our farm.